How Much DNA Do You Share with Your Relatives?

 A DNA Test Is Only as Good as the Testing Provider

 The accuracy of a hair DNA test can be affected by several factors, including the testing provider.
 If the laboratory that performs the test lacks necessary accreditation or does not have a good reputation, it is more likely to produce inaccurate or untrustworthy results.
-Our laboratory has over 9 accreditations and certifications including: AABB, ISO 17025, A2LA, MoJ (United Kingdom), CAP, ISO 9001, and ILAC.
+Our laboratory partner has over 9 accreditations and certifications including: AABB, ISO 17025, A2LA, MoJ (United Kingdom), CAP, ISO 9001, and ILAC.

 Other DNA Test Sample Options